sinesy/GitBookLegacy/1-1-2-Tech-specs-and-requirements.md

 Platform can be executed in two alternative ways:

 * **as a Software as a Service \(SaaS\)** , thanks to the Google Cloud Platform \(onlyEnterprise Edition\)
-* **in-house**  \(Enterprise Edition and Community Edition\) all you need is the Tomcat 7 web container, Java release 7 and a database.
+* **in-house**  \(Enterprise Edition and Community Edition\) all you need is the Tomcat 9 web container, Java release 11 and a database.

 Certified databases for the in-house solution are: Oracle, MS SqlServer, MySQL, PostgreSQL.
 A last generation browser is required: Google Chrome or Mozilla Firefox are recommended.
-Anyway, Internet Explorer releases 9 or 10 are supported too.
+Anyway, Internet Explorer releases 9 or 10 are supported too \(Microsoft Edge is not supported and is going to be desupported by Microsoft soon\).

 ---